Material Girl (TV series)

 Material Girl is a British romantic comedy produced by Carnival Films, that first aired on BBC One on 14 January 2010.
 It stars Lenora Crichlow, Dervla Kirwan, and Michael Landes.

-Set in the fashion world, it was inspired by the book Fashion Babylon.
+Set in the fashion world, it was inspired by the book Fashion Babylon by Imogen Edwards-Jones.
 It was described in one of the early promotional items as "a romantic comedy about a young fashion designer battling an evil ex-boss, a sexy-but-devilish business partner and snobby fashionistas to get her break in work and love".